 File Form 5695, Residential Energy Credits Part II, with your tax return to claim the credit.
 You must claim the credit for the tax year when the property is installed, not merely purchased.

 The Inflation Reduction Act includes $8.8 billion in rebates for home energy efficiency and electrification projects, which is expected to save American households up to $1 billion annually.
 This legislation provides point-of-sale discounts to low- and moderate-income households across America to electrify their homes.
-When households make qualifying electrification purchases, they will receive these rebates as immediate, off-the-top discounts.
-We will update this website as the California Energy Commission implements each rebate that will provide clarity on final rebate amounts, eligibility, and timelines for California.
+When households make qualifying electrification purchases, they will receive these rebates from their eligible contractor as a discount on the invoice or check.
+Californians can now access electrification rebates through the California Energy Commission’s High-Efficiency Electric Home Rebate (HEEHRA) Program!

 DESCRIPTION